Stefan Dercon

+Early life and education

+Dercon was born in Antwerp, Belgium, and pursued his higher education in both Belgium and the United Kingdom.

 Dercon studied at the Catholic University of Leuven (Belgium), where he obtained a BPhil degree in 1985 and a Licentiate in Economics in 1986.
 He subsequently received an MPhil in 1988 and a DPhil degree in 1992, both in Economics from the University of Oxford.